Erica Ollmann Saphire: Awards

 Saphire received the Presidential Early Career Award for Scientists and Engineers and the Global Virus Network's Gallo Award for Scientific Excellence and Leadership.
-She received the American Society for Biochemistry and Molecular Biology's Young Investigator Award in 2015, the Pantheon Award for Academia, Non-Profit, & Research in 2023, the Marion Spencer Fay Award in 2023 and the Bert & Natalie Vallee Award in Biomedical Science (2023).
+She received the Investigator in the Pathogenesis for Infectious Disease Award from the Burroughs Wellcome Fund in 2009, the American Society for Biochemistry and Molecular Biology's Young Investigator Award in 2015, a Fulbright Global Scholar fellowship from the U.S. Department of State in 2018, the Pantheon Award for Academia, Non-Profit, & Research in 2023, the Marion Spencer Fay Award in 2023 and the Bert & Natalie Vallee Award in Biomedical Science in 2023.